 Talk to your specialist or advice line before you stop taking a cancer drug.

-You have each cycle of treatment in the following way.
+You usually have each cycle of treatment in the following way:

-- epirubicin as an injection into your vein
+- You have epirubicin as an injection into your bloodstream.

 Tests during treatment